prototypefund/iconet-Foundation-funkwhale/docs/admin/troubleshooting.rst

 .. note::

-    To get detailed log messages you might want to set the environment variable ``LOGLEVEL=debug``.
-If you are using the docker setup you can configure this in the .env file.
+    To get detailed log messages, set the environment variable ``LOGLEVEL=debug``.
+    If you are using the docker setup you can configure this in the ``.env`` file.

 Backend issues
 ^^^^^^^^^^^^^^